MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/ready.md

 # Ready: Prepare your environment for a hybrid and multicloud scenario

 The [Ready methodology](../../ready/index.md) of the Cloud Adoption Framework for Azure guides customers through environment readiness to prepare for cloud adoption.
 The readiness section includes technical accelerators (Azure landing zones), which are the basic building block in any cloud adoption environment.
+Review your choice of what landing zone to deploy.
+If you need help choosing the right one to deploy, this guide can help you get started.

+## Hybrid and multicloud landing zones

 Landing zones automate the configuration of your Azure environment, and align with best practices guidance in the Cloud Adoption Framework.
 When you prepare for a hybrid and multicloud deployment, environment configurations might be slightly different.

-Here are the key considerations and changes necessary to prepare your environments to:
+These are the key changes necessary to prepare a consistent environment for any hybrid and multicloud deployment (hybrid and multicloud landing zone):

-- Expand connectivity boundaries to connect across hybrid and multicloud platforms.
+- Hybrid and multicloud network connectivity
-- Improve support for cloud native services like containers, Kubernetes, and hyper-converged infrastructure solutions to reduce hybrid and multicloud adoption friction.
-- Establish proper cloud native tools to support the use of Azure as *one* of your cloud platforms.
-- Implement unified operations tooling across all cloud environments to allow for unified operations.
+- Common ID management
+- Integrated management and security
+- Unified operational process controls for operations, governance, and compliance
+- Unified and consistent development and DevOps across heterogeneous environments

-This article guides you through the considerations required to achieve these environmental goals.
+This article guides you through the considerations required for these environment configurations.

 ## Evaluate your cloud mix

 Choosing a hybrid and multicloud environment isn't a binary decision.
-It's closer to a range of decisions, as seen in the following chart.
+It's closer to a range of decisions, as seen in the chart below.
+Confirm what Azure landing zone option you have chosen.

 Before you configure your Azure environment or any other cloud environment, it's important to identify how your cloud environment will support your specific mix of cloud hosting decisions.
-A few examples of common cloud mixes are shown here.
+Here are some examples of common cloud mixes.

 ![Three illustrations showing how different customers distribute workloads across cloud providers.](../../_images/hybrid/cloud-mix.png)

 The preceding image illustrates three of the most common cloud mixes we see with customers.
-Each blue dot represents a workload.
-Each orange circle represents a business process, supported by a distinct environment.
-Each of this cloud mixes requires a different Azure environment configuration.
+Each dark blue dot represents a workload.
+Each light blue circle represents a business process, supported by a distinct environment.
+Each cloud mix requires a different Azure environment configuration.

 - **Hybrid first**: Most workloads stay on-premises, often in a mixture of traditional, hybrid, and portable asset-hosting models.
 A few specific workloads are deployed to the edge, Azure, or to other cloud providers.
 - **Azure first**: Most workloads have been moved to Azure.
 A few workloads stay on-premises.
 Strategic decisions have led to a few workloads living on the edge or in multicloud environments.